 The newly qualified practitioner role

-Trade unions and employers recognise that new paramedics should be supported when they start to apply their knowledge and skills in their first substantive role.
-The December 2016 agreement also included the development of a 24-month consolidation of learning programme for newly qualified paramedics.
+Newly qualified paramedics undertake a consolidation of learning programme.
 This is designed to support new paramedics to deliver the scope of practice demanded by current out-of-hospital emergency healthcare.

 The duties and responsibilities of newly qualified practitioners (NQPs), in line with Health and Care Professions Council standards, are described in a nationally agreed generic job description which will be adapted for use locally by each trust.
 The NHS Staff Council’s Job Evaluation Group (JEG) have developed a new profile in line with the job description.

 The additional support given to NQPs in decision making at the start of their careers places the role in pay band 5.
-Upon completion, NQPs will automatically move into a paramedic role in pay Band 6, where they will be autonomous within the scope of their clinical practice.
-Newly qualified paramedics commencing employment on or after 1 September 2016 will undertake the consolidation of learning programme.
+Upon completion, NQPs will automatically move into a paramedic role in pay band 6, where they will be autonomous within the scope of their clinical practice.

 Consolidation period framework

-NQPs will own and maintain a portfolio of agreed learning outcomes that will be evidenced, in order for the individual to progress through the consolidation period.
-Individual trusts will determine how best to support their new paramedics during the consolidation period.
-The consolidation of the application of theoretical knowledge and practical skills in operational settings will be assessed against standard specified learning outcomes.
+NQPs own and maintain a portfolio of agreed learning outcomes that is evidenced, in order for the individual to progress through the consolidation period.
+Individual trusts determine how best to support their new paramedics during the consolidation period.
+The consolidation of the application of theoretical knowledge and practical skills in operational settings is assessed against standard specified learning outcomes.

-A new schematic has been produced to describe the two year post-registration consolidation period.
+This schematic describes the two year post-registration consolidation period.

 Fast track scheme

-The December 2016 agreement also included the development of a fast track programme for NQPs.
 Some NQP's may be able to gain confidence and capability, particularly if they have previous relevant experience, to move though the consolidation of learning period in less than two years.
-Candidates will self-assess, providing evidence they have met all competencies and undertake a panel review.
-Employers and local trade unions will work together to implement the programme as soon as possible in each ambulance trust.
+Candidates self-assess, providing evidence they have met all competencies and undertake a panel review.

 The fast track programme for newly qualified paramedics is based on nationally agreed principles.

-FAQs on improved arrangements for newly qualified paramedics impacted by the retrospective application of the national agreement, the new paramedic job description and fast track scheme.
+Read FAQs on improved arrangements for newly qualified paramedics impacted by the retrospective application of the national agreement.